Ante Establishment

 You’re all invited.

-Note From Management: All performances will be matinees only until Thelma’s tag comes off
+Note From Management: All performances will be matinees only until Thelma’s ankle monitor comes off

 Emotional Baggage